johnwcowan/r7rs-work/EnvironmentsMIT.md

-     3. Populate the new environment with the appropriate R5RS bindings using the `link-variables` procedure, which accepts four arguments: the source environment, which is always `user-interaction-environment`, the bound symbol, the new environment, and the symbol to be bound (always the same as the second argument in this use).
+     3. Populate the new environment with the appropriate R5RS bindings using the `link-variables` procedure, which accepts four arguments: the source environment, which is `system-global-environment`, the bound symbol, the new environment, and the symbol to be bound (always the same as the second argument in this use).
+However, the names `interaction-environment`, `scheme-report-environment`, and `null-environment` must be linked from `initial-user-environment` rather than `system-global-environment`.

      4. Return the new environment.